amymargo/Rotten-Tomato-Score-Predictor/README.md

 -Download the pre-scraped dataset movies_comments_cleanTest_with_sentimate.csv<br>
 -Upload the file to the Colab environment<br>

-### Part 2: Model Training and Evaluation
+### Part 2: Data Modeling, Training, and Visualization

--Run the notebook from 'Part 2- Load, Validate, and Split the Data' to see how the data is cleaned and the regression model is trained and evaluated
+**File:** `Data_Modeling_and_Visualization.ipynb`
+**Author:** Amy Margolina

+This notebook includes:

+- Data loading and validation
+- Cleaning and preprocessing
+- Train/validation split
+- Feature engineering
+- Regression model training
+- Model evaluation
+- Visualizations and insights

+---

+### 📄 Documentation and Model Evaluation
+**File:** `Project_Report.pdf`

+A full written report describing the entire project workflow, including model optimization steps and the progression of model metrics.